Christmas is fast approaching. Do you want to declutter your home before the holidays?

 Hosting parties and welcoming overnight guests during the holidays will become less stressful if you have a clutter-free home.

 Are you ready to get your home clean and tidy for Christmas and the New Year?
-Here are the 7 areas you may want to declutter.
+Here are the 7 areas you will want to declutter.

 This post contains affiliate links, to find out more information, please read my disclaimer.

 7 Areas to Declutter Before the Holidays

 Since the entryway is a high-trafficked area, you need to declutter this area regularly to keep it functional and clutter-free.

 If you’re like me living in a region that has a long cold winter, fall is the ideal time for decluttering and organizing.
 Tidy up the entryway and get ready for the guests.

 Since the bulky winter jackets and winter gear can also take up a ton of closet space, make sure to declutter and organize the front entrance closet at this time of the year.

 2. Declutter Your Home Decor

 It’s time to prep and clean out your house for the holiday season.
 Throw away or recycle all the broken seasonal decorations.
 Donate all the unwanted wrapping paper, Christmas lights, ornaments, and decorations, etc.

 Too much home decor can make your house look crowded and cluttered, and decorative accessories can often take up storage space.

 Are there any souvenirs or decorative accessories that sit on your shelves that don’t bring your joy or you just keep them because they are not broken?
 Purge them now and start to decorate your home with style and intention.

 The season change is the time of the year to do a thorough declutter of all the clothes, shoes and accessories.

 Here are the easy steps you can follow.
 First, empty the closet, put them all on the bed.

 Purge any items that have gone out of style or don’t fit you anymore.
 If you don’t love or haven’t worn them in years, just let them go.